yiisoft/yii-cycle/docs/en/installation.md

 # Installation

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/):
+The preferred way to install this package is through [composer](http://getcomposer.org/download/):

 ```
 composer require yiisoft/yii-cycle
 ```

-## Configuring extension
+## Configuring package

 If you use Yii with `composer-config-plugin`, Yii-Cycle settings could be specified in `config/params.php`: